Skip to main content

 TL;DR

 The Levoit Core 400S ($190) is the best all-around pick with the highest CADR, quietest sleep mode, and full smart home integration.
 The Coway AP-1512HH ($160) is the best value with proven reliability and eco mode for energy savings.
-The Winix 5500-2 ($180) wins for odor control thanks to PlasmaWave and its washable carbon filter.
+The Winix 5510 ($180) wins for odor control thanks to PlasmaWave and activated carbon, and it now adds WiFi, though its replaceable Filter Q runs about $80 a year.
 All three are excellent.
 Your best choice depends on whether you prioritize smart features, low price, or odor reduction.

 #1 Pick